 After examining how useful shortcuts can be, we’ll first look at universal shortcuts that perform the same function in pretty much every program you could use.
 We’ll dive into specific programs after that, and finish up with a selection of alternative tricks.
 Stay on board and you’ll be mastering these tricks in no time!

-Why Bother with Shortcuts?
+Why Bother With Shortcuts?

 If you were writing a paper in Word and took ten seconds to save the document every five minutes by manually clicking File > Save, you’d be spending two minutes of every hour just saving!
-A quick tap of Control + S takes a fraction of a second and doesn’t take your hands (and mind) away from typing like using the mouse does.
+A quick tap of Ctrl + S takes a fraction of a second and doesn’t take your hands (and mind) away from typing like using the mouse does.

 Now, you don’t have to get carried away.
-If your memory isn’t capable of remembering hundreds of shortcuts, that’s okay!
-Aside from exercising your mind, focusing on just a few common shortcuts and integrating them into your daily use will soon make them second nature.
-Once you’re not even thinking about doing it anymore, add a few more to your repertoire, and keep the cycle going!
+Don’t worry if your memory isn’t capable of remembering hundreds of shortcuts.
+Focusing on just a few common shortcuts and integrating them into your daily use will soon make them second nature.
+Once you’re not even thinking about them anymore, add a few more to your repertoire, and keep the cycle going!

 To be clear, this guide is written for Windows keyboards.
 The keys on a keyboard shouldn’t cause any ambiguity, but just for the sake of consistency:

-- Control will be abbreviated as CTRL.
+- Control will be abbreviated as Ctrl.

-- Windows Key is abbreviated as WIN.
+- Windows Key is abbreviated as Win.

-- LEFT, RIGHT, UP, and DOWN refer to the arrow keys.
+- Left, Right, Up, and Down refer to the arrow keys.

 - Remember that no two keyboards are the same; some laptop keyboards may have Function (FN) keys that perform their own functions on the F1-F12 keys.

-Universal Windows Shortcuts
+Universal Windows Keyboard Shortcuts

-Of course these aren’t guaranteed to hold 100% of the time, but there are some shortcuts that will be identical in almost every corner of Windows or any program you use.
+Of course, these aren’t guaranteed to hold 100% of the time, but there are some shortcuts that will be identical in almost every corner of Windows or any program you use.
 Most of these have been around forever, so you might be familiar with a handful already.

 Most Common and Useful Shortcuts

-Cut, Copy, and Paste
+Cut, Copy, and Paste Using the Keyboard

-- CTRL + X to cut highlighted text (remove it and place it on the clipboard )
+- Ctrl + X to cut highlighted text (remove it and place it on the clipboard )

-- CTRL + C to copy text (place a copy of the text on the clipboard)
+- Ctrl + C to copy text (place a copy of the text on the clipboard)

-- CTRL + V to paste text (copy the clipboard to the cursor position)
+- Ctrl + V to paste text (copy the clipboard to the cursor position)

-To keep them straight, think of X as making a cut, C standing for copy, and then V, the only one left, is the arrowhead pointing downwards for dropping or inserting what was saved to the clipboard!
-Don’t forget that copy-pasting works for more than just text; images are fair game, as well.
+To keep them straight, think of X as making a cut, C standing for copy, and then V, the only one left, is the arrowhead pointing downwards for dropping or inserting what was saved to the clipboard.
+Don’t forget that copy-pasting works for more than just text; images are fair game as well.